AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-08-13-os101-operating-system-scheduling-algorithms.md

 - Preemptive priority scheduling
 - Proportionate scheduling

 > **Analogy**: Now, let's say we're dealing with siblings and a single gaming console.
-To encourage fairness, their mother has one simple rule: Each kid can only play for 20 minutes at a time.
+To encourage fairness, their parents have one simple rule: Each kid can only play for 20 minutes at a time.
 Once that period of time is up, it's someone else's turn to play, even if the previous sibling was already in the middle of a match.
 They continue taking turns like this until everyone's finished playing.
 This is analogous to round-robin scheduling.

 When we actually look at the individual scheduling algorithms in this post, I'll classify them as either (P) for preemptive or (NP) for non-preemptive.